spycherf/TEDTalksLeadership/README.md

     * **GMM audio analysis**: [Script](https://github.com/spycherf/TEDTalksLeadership/blob/master/data/gender_age/gmm/gender_prediction.py) | [Data](https://raw.githubusercontent.com/spycherf/TEDTalksLeadership/master/data/gender_age/gmm/output/gender_estimates.csv)

 In each case, the `logs/` subdirectory contains the IDs of records that could be processed successfully, and of those that failed.

+### Models

+Files related to machine learning can be found in the `models/` folder:

+* `tfidf_vec_full.pickle` / `model.d2v`: since vectorization can be quite time-consuming, both the fitted TF-IDF vectorizer and the Doc2Vec model are made available.
+* `tokens.txt`: the complete list of tokens from transcripts.
+Should additional cleaning be necessary, this file can be useful for detecting tokens that should be removed.